Race for the Galaxy Insert

 thingiverse

-I redid my original remix of Tyrden's build-it-yourself insert where you don't have to build it.
-With this redo, I slimmed down all the walls to save on print time and filament.
-Notes from the original remixing: It fits on an Ender 3's build plate.
-I also made a few personal changes because I _did_ want to include the solo stuff in the game box.
-Since I don't (currently) have my cards sleeved, I moved the initial card backer up one slot from where it was supposed to be located to create a little pocket where I can store some bagged resources (basically the solo stuff).
-I also extended some of the middle pieces to fill in where I cut out the connectors between the two card organizers in the original.
-The difference is marginal -- we're talking about 4mm total.
-You'll need to print two of the card organizers and one each of the other three pieces.
-And then as many of the dividers as you feel the need for.
-Some notes from the redone remix: The original was based on 1/8 plywood and was 2mm or so thick.
-I slimmed down all the walls to 1mm EXCEPT for the card dividers and card slots -- those were left at the original 2mm to provide some stability.
-Maybe it doesn't need it, but that's what I did.
-That also means that the middle sections got widened another 4mm to make use of space opened up by the trimmed card boxes.
-(The card boxes were trimmed from the outside, while the middle trays were widened and trimmed from the inside -- so while they're 4mm wider on the outside, they're 6mm wider and 1mm deeper on the inside.
-Me and Dr Who!)
-Some quick comparisons of my original remix vs the files that have been uploaded 8/28/20.
-These stats are based on a 4mm nozzle at .28 layer height.
-Your slicer stats may vary, but this should give a feel for the way things stand now.
-Old card box: 7 hours & 67g New card box: 5 hours & 43g Old main tray: 7.75 hours & 85g New main tray: 5 hours & 49g Old small upper tray: 2.25 hours & 26g New small upper tray: 1.5 hours & 15g Old large upper tray: 3.5 hours & 40g New large upper tray: 2.25 hours & 23g Total time savings (with 2 card trays): 8.75 hours Total filament savings (with 2 cards trays): 112g
+I redesigned my original remix of Tyrden's build-it-yourself insert, eliminating the need to assemble it from scratch.
+This redo streamlined all walls to minimize print time and reduce filament usage.
+From the original remix notes: It fits perfectly on an Ender 3's build plate.
+I made some personal adjustments because I wanted to include solo elements within the game box.
+Since my cards aren't currently sleeved, I moved the initial card backer up one slot from its intended location, creating a small pocket for storing bagged resources – essentially the solo content.
+I also extended certain middle pieces to fill in where I cut out connectors between two card organizers in the original design.
+The difference is minor – approximately 4mm total.
+You'll need to print two card organizers and one each of the other three components.
+Additionally, print as many dividers as you feel necessary.
+Some notes from the redone remix: The original was based on 1/8 plywood and was roughly 2mm thick.
+I slimmed down all walls to 1mm EXCEPT for card dividers and card slots – those were left at the original 2mm for added stability.
+Perhaps it's unnecessary, but that's what I did.
+This also means middle sections expanded another 4mm to utilize space opened up by trimmed card boxes.
+(Card boxes were trimmed from the outside, while middle trays were widened and trimmed from the inside – so while they're 4mm wider on the exterior, they're 6mm wider and 1mm deeper on the interior.)
+Some quick comparisons between my original remix and files uploaded on 8/28/20 are provided.
+These statistics are based on a 4mm nozzle at .28 layer height.
+Your slicer stats may vary, but this should give you an idea of how things stand now.
+Old card box: 7 hours & 67g New card box: 5 hours & 43g Old main tray: 7.75 hours & 85g New main tray: 5 hours & 49g Old small upper tray: 2.25 hours & 26g New small upper tray: 1.5 hours & 15g Old large upper tray: 3.5 hours & 40g New large upper tray: 2.25 hours & 23g Total time savings (with 2 card trays): 8.75 hours Total filament savings (with 2 card trays): 112g

 Download Model from thingiverse